Lax Additivity: Introduction

 \subsection{Acknowledgements}

 T.W.\ thanks Claudia Scheimbauer for conversations in the context of their joint work that helped shape many of the key ideas regarding higher categorical additivity.
 M.C.\ was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
 M.C.\ has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034255.
 M.C.\ and T.D.\ acknowledge support by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy -- EXC 2121 “Quantum Universe” -- 390833306.
 T.D.\ acknowledges support of the VolkswagenStiftung through the Lichtenberg Professorship Programme.
-T.W.\ acknowledges support by the SFB 1085 -- Higher Invariants, funded by the DFG.
+T.W. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1085 -- ``Higher Invariants'' -- 224262486.
+T.D. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1624 – ``Higher structures, moduli spaces and integrability'' – 506632645.